orsonteodoro/muslx32/README.md

 ### Disadvantages of the unilib muslx32 platform

-No binary exclusive packages work (e.g. spotify, genymotion, virtualbox, etc.) since no major distro currently completely supports it so no incentive to offer a x32 ABI version.
+No binary exclusive packages work (e.g. adobe flash, spotify, genymotion, virtualbox, etc.) since no major distro currently completely supports it so no incentive to offer a x32 ABI version.
 Some SIMD assembly optimizations are not enabled.
 Some assembly based packages don't work because they need to be hand edited.
 It is not multilib meaning that there may be problems with packages that only offer x86 or x86_64 like wine [which has no x32 support].

 There may be alternatives to these packages.
 For example Spotify with premium account allows to access their API.
 You may be able to use Spotify with something like Mopidy.